atilatech/arthouse/README.md

 # Art House

-A marketplace for creating, buying and selling NFTs on Ethereum, Polygon and Binance Smart Chain.
+A marketplace for creating an NFT and deploying it to multiple blockchains in one click.

 - https://art.atila.ca